cengizozel/Weatherman-Discord-Bot/README.md

 Current features:
 - Get weather for one location with the use of OpenWeatherMap
-- Give clothin suggestions based on weather and wind conditions
+- Give clothing suggestions based on weather and wind conditions
 - Can have a chat about anything with the use of GPT-3

 Planned features: